Last Updated on November 18, 2020

 MobX, Scoped Model, Redux, and BLoC Architecture can help you solve the issue.

-So, let me share the most reliable state management technique for the stateful widgets of your Flutter app.
+So, let me share the most reliable Flutter state management technique for the stateful widgets of your Flutter state management.

 At their Google I/O conference (2018), Paolo Soares and Cong Hui introduced the BLoC architecture pattern for Business Logic Component and applied it to the business logic between various Dart applications.